 Syrian refugee Christa Ettee Nasri tells her personal story of coming to the US.

-This program is a parntership between The Vilna Shul, Boston's Center for Jewish Culture and ADL New England.
+This program is a parntership between The Vilna Shul, Boston's Center for Jewish Culture, ADL New England, and JCC Greater Boston.

 Ellen Smith is Director of the Hornstein Jewish Professional Leadership Program at Brandeis University, Associate Professor in Hornstein, and an affiliate faculty member in the Department of Near Eastern and Judaic Studies.
 Trained as both an academic historian and a museum curator, Ellen has published more than three dozen books, articles, and catalogs including The Jews of Boston, co-edited with Jonathan D. Sarna.

 Yael Schacher has a Ph.D. in American Studies from Harvard University and specializes in immigration history and literature.
 Her dissertation, “Exceptions to Exclusion: A Prehistory of Asylum in the United States, 1880-1980” (2016) traced the relationship of immigration to refugee policy over the course of the twentieth century, examining claims for refuge by political exiles, war widows and orphans, deserting seamen, and stranded students, among others.
 Yael spent last year as a postdoctoral fellow at the University of Texas, where she learned a great deal about the contemporary treatment of asylum seekers.
 She currently lives in Connecticut, where she works as an archivist at the Jewish Historical Society of Greater Hartford and volunteers at the Hartford legal services office of the Connecticut Institute for Refugees and Immigrants.”